Obituary » Mary Lou Bohannon

 In the 1980s, Mary Lou decided to try her hand at Corporate Real Estate.
 She was a very successful real estate agent for Sibcy Cline.
 Yet she once again followed her heart to serve others and began her tenure at The Lodge Care Center in Montgomery, Ohio during the 1990s.
 She became the Director of Domestic Services and finished out her career at the Lodge until her retirement in the early 2000s.

 Mary Lou was a truly well-rounded woman.
 She had a keen interest in astrological studies and holistic healing.
 She kept in shape over the years by practicing yoga and walking.
 She was an avid reader.
 She loved playing cards with her husband and brothers.
 She was a collector of fine antiques and artwork and loved to travel.
 She had the most beautiful pieces of jewelry, an amazing sense of style and the wardrobe to prove it.
 She enjoyed an occasional trip to the casino with her best friend.
 She was passionate about the Lord, her close friends, and of course, her family.
 She could do anything.
-To say she will be missed is truly an understatement.
+To say she will be missed is

 Left to cherish her memories are her husband, Everett Marshall Bohannon; her children: Doug Bohannon (Brenda), Ed Bohannon (Lea Warren; Lynn Caron), Eric Bohannon, Eleese Bohannon-Scott (Howard A. Scott II); 10 grandchildren, 8 great-grandchildren; three brothers: Robert Ogletree, Donald Ogletree, Ronald Ogletree, and a host of other beloved family and friends who will undoubtedly smile anytime they hear her famous catchphrases, “bless your heart” and “love you more.”